Policy Labs

 From Lab to implementation

-Every lab considers implementation pathways from the outset.
+Every Lab considers implementation pathways from the outset.

-Where a recommendation is taken forward, the Secretariat works with the relevant department, engaging both policy and commercial teams, to bring together the right partners and develop the recommendation into an operational proposition.
+Where a recommendation is taken forward, the Convenor works with the relevant department, engaging both policy and commercial teams, to bring together the right partners and develop the recommendation into an operational proposition.
 This typically involves identifying delivery leads, assessing the capital or government support required, and agreeing a named lead to take the work forward.

 Image from a Lab featuring the slides with the picture of the uk in the IEC colours